carbetapentane/chlorpheniramine/phenylephrine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Do not chew or crush.
+Shake well before using.
+Use a specially marked spoon or dropper to measure each dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 You can take this medicine with or without food.
 If it upsets your stomach, take it with food or milk.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.